Child ADHD Assessments in Berkshire

 Medication discussions are carried out with our prescribing clinicians.
 See our dedicated ADHD Titration Service for more information about starting and managing medication.

-To help make treatment more accessible, we offer flexible finance options through Chrysalis Finance, at 0%* allowing you to spread the cost into manageable monthly payments.
+We offer flexible payment options through Chrysalis Finance, allowing you to spread the cost over manageable monthly payments.

 *Finance is subject to status Terms and conditions apply.